greatxue/coding_language/cpp_tut/13_cpp_linearstr.md

 }
 ```

-Because of the restrictions of C++ compilers, the implementations of the methods **need to be included** as part of the `stack.h` header, even though the details are not of interest to most clients.
-You could gently *comment* them.
+Because of compile's restrictions, the implementations of the methods **need to be included** as part of the `stack.h` header, even though the details are not of interest to most clients.

+You could implement it in the `.inl` file and include it within the `.h` file,or simply comment to specify the implementation section.

 Here is the complete implementation: